zeddy303/zcraft/README.md

 ## 🚀 Initial Arch Install

 1. Start a minimal Arch installation.
-Use `archinstall` using `NetworkManager` and add `git` package with minimal set of packages.
+Use `archinstall` using `NetworkManager` and `grub` bootloader and add `git` package with minimal set of packages.

 2. Reboot the system after the installation is complete.